 The Digital Health Assessment Framework is intended to be an open framework, accessible for anyone to use, to support the adoption of high-quality digital health technologies and help healthcare professionals and patients make better-informed decisions about which digital health tools best suit their needs.
 The Framework includes components to assess privacy and security, clinical assurance and safety, and usability, and was crafted to support U.S.-specific guidelines, regulations, and best practices for digital health technologies.

 The American College of Physicians is launching a pilot test of a database of digital health tools reviewed against the new framework by ORCHA.

 Commenting on the announcement, Tim Andrews, COO, of ORCHA, said:

 “Although it’s designed specifically for the needs and requirements of the US market, the Framework doesn’t try to reinvent the wheel.
 It recognizes and points to relevant existing US regulations, and applies several leading international standards and frameworks, ISO 82304-2 in Europe, Digital Technology Assessment Criteria (DTAC) and NICE evidence standards framework in the UK, and DiGA in Germany.
 We have already assessed a number of products against the framework, and look forward to supporting innovators and health providers to understand where their digital health inventory stands against the benchmark.”

 For further information, please visit: us.orchahealth.com

-Its product range is built around a closed loop system, delivering the core infrastructure needed to introduce digital health safely, and the governance needed to manage risk.
-Products include assessment, digital health libraries, formularies, prescription tools and training.
+Its product range is built around a closed-loop system, delivering the core infrastructure needed to introduce digital health safely, and the governance needed to manage risk.
+Products include assessments, digital health libraries, formularies, prescription tools, and training.